-We like to think we’re all given the same information, tools and technology in order to do our job.
+We like to think we’re all given the same information, tools, and technology in order to do our job.
+Maybe Not.

 We know office workers have access to technology and tools.
 When we think of remote employees, we imagine them working in distant, isolated places.
 However, that’s not the case.
 In a study from Buffer, most choose to work from home while remaining fully connected with teams, news and the overall goals of their company.

 However, there are a group of remote employees that haven’t had the same access to technology.
 These include retail assistants, field engineers, tourism agents, hospitality, healthcare, construction workers and more.
 They are also known as the ‘deskless workers’.
 Sometimes these team members are also the first face a customer will be greeted by in retail or hospitality — some work behind the scenes in hospitals or the travel industry to deliver vital services.

 Unfortunately, many companies have inadvertently abandoned these remote employees with limited access to technology and tools.
 In one study by Emergence, they found little of the $300 Billion that is spent on business software each year has gone towards servicing and supporting these workers.

 It’s little wonder that many remote employees feel forgotten and uninspired.
 HBR found that the motivation levels of these employee's ranked amongst the bottom three across all roles.
 This spills over into high turnover rates.
 Frontline employees in retail, leisure, hospitality and construction have some of the highest turnover rates according to statistics by the Bureau of Labour Statistics: